 Refiner Pros

-- Best-in-class behavioral targeting precision for SaaS; no other tool in this list matches it
+- Best-in-class behavioral targeting precision for in-product surveys

-- Widget customization means surveys look genuinely native to the product UI
+- Widget customization makes surveys look genuinely native to the product UI

 - Transparent pricing that scales predictably with usage